Mech654/WebPulse/README.md

 At its core, WebPulse uses the Puppeteer library to perform web scraping, allowing it to fetch and track content updates from the specified websites.
 This approach ensures that users can monitor a wide variety of online content with minimal effort, regardless of how the website is structured.

+# Contributions

+The core functions of WebPulse is finally done, yet the app isn't.
+With only using the app for mere second will you find stuff that needs to be worked on.
+A wise wizard man once said "Contributions is what makes open source great".
+Here are some contribution examples you can work on:

+1. Ugly Hover affects on multiple ui components.
+2. Save user settings and use them on load.
+3. Generally any UI improvements is appreciated.
+4. Make the white version of the close, minimize, window buttons and make them work.
+5. If you want to, you can make the tutorial playground website where the user can learn how to use the app.

+Extra: Remember to make your own personal theme resources and make them a theme option 😉

+Contract for any questions:
+1. Drahmet2007@hotmail.com
+2. Create an issue

 # Project Roadmap